thoughtworks-jumpstart/guides/docs/frontend-web-development/import-export-components.md

 }
 ```

-We ususally use this method to import functions that are related but there is no one main function that will typically be use.
+We usually use this method to import functions that are closely related.

-## import export of default component
+## Import and export of a default component

 ```javascript
 import React from "react";